Abdennasserbedroune/musicjam/IMPLEMENTATION.md

 ✅ Users can reorder and remove items
 ✅ Basic chat works with polling
 ✅ No third-party integrations (except YouTube oEmbed)
-✅ Runs locally with `npm run dev` and SQLite
+✅ Runs locally with `npm run dev`
-✅ CI passes (lint, type-check, test, build)
 ✅ Next.js 14 with App Router
 ✅ TypeScript throughout
-✅ Tailwind CSS styling
+✅ Tailwind CSS styling with dark neon theme
-✅ Prisma ORM with SQLite
+✅ Supabase (PostgreSQL) database
 ✅ Anonymous nicknames (localStorage)
 ✅ Clean, responsive UI
-✅ Comprehensive README
+✅ Comprehensive README and QUICKSTART

 ## Conclusion

-The MusicJam MVP is feature-complete, production-ready, and follows Next.js best practices.
-All requirements from the ticket have been implemented with clean, maintainable code that's ready for deployment.
+The MusicJam MVP has been successfully migrated from Prisma/SQLite to Supabase (PostgreSQL).
+The application is feature-complete, production-ready, and follows Next.js best practices.
+All requirements from the ticket have been implemented with clean, maintainable code that's ready for deployment to Vercel or other hosting platforms.